-Interested and qualified candidates should send their CV and a cover letter, in English and by email only, to email@example.com by Friday 3 August 2018.
+Interested and qualified candidates should send their application, in English and by email only, to firstname.lastname@example.org by Monday, 24 August 2020.
 Please note that only shortlisted candidates will be contacted.

 IAS employees are evidence-based, human rights-focused, inclusive and accountable partners in the HIV response.
 Candidates should display genuine commitment to IAS values (learn more here).

 The IAS is committed to recruiting and sustaining a skilled, effective, diverse and gender-balanced secretariat, and to the greater involvement of people living with HIV (GIPA) in all aspects of its work.
-People living with or affected by HIV are strongly encouraged to apply.
+People living with HIV are strongly encouraged to apply.

 About the Organization

-In addition, the IAS programmes advocate for urgent action to reduce the global impact of HIV, including increased investment in HIV cure research; optimizing treatment and care for infants, children and adolescents with HIV in resource-limited settings; preventing and treating HIV-related co-infections; and expanding access to prevention, treatment and care for key populations at higher risk for HIV – such as men who have sex with men, people who inject drugs, sex workers and transgender individuals – including protecting their human rights by combatting punitive laws and discriminatory policies.
+The IAS promotes and invests in HIV advocacy and research on key issue areas through our strategic programmes, initiatives, and campaigns that advocate for urgent action to reduce the global impact of HIV, including increased investment in HIV cure research; optimizing treatment and care for infants, children and adolescents with HIV in resource-limited settings; preventing and treating HIV-related co-infections; and expanding access to prevention, treatment and care for key populations vulnerable to HIV acquisition – such as men who have sex with men, people who inject drugs, sex workers and transgender people – including protecting their human rights by combatting punitive laws and discriminatory policies.